-- In Automatic option, Tableau itself selects appropriate model taking into consideration trend and seasonality components
+- In the Automatic option, Tableau itself selects the appropriate model taking into consideration trend and seasonality components

 - In the “Automatic without Seasonality” option, the Seasonality component is ignored though it may be present in the time series.
 It may give wrong results.

 - The custom option allows the user to select Trend and Seasonality components.

 As seen above, when the Automatic option is selected, we get the correct forecast